 The range of environmental issues that each eco label covers is different.
 Some of them such as FSC and PEFC focus on a single issue (sustainable forestry), whilst others such as the EU Ecolabel cover a range of issues including energy use, emissions and waste.
 These labels aim to cover more of the life cycle impacts of the product.

 Certifications and product information

 Eco labels can only appear on products that meet the standards of that particular labelling scheme.
 In practice, this means that you will have to apply to the relevent certification body for a licence to display a label, which is granted only if the product meets specific criteria.
 In general you will need to ensure that:

 Virgin and recycled fibre are part of single-integrated wood fibre system, and a cycle of production and reuse which would not exist or be sustainable without a continual input of virgin fibre.
 For that reason it can be said that recycled fibre could not exist without virgin fibre.
 The two types of fibre are not mutually exclusive, but mutually dependent.

 UPM Communication Papers produces a wide range of paper grades which contain recycled fibre, and many which use 100% recycled fibre.

 In general we believe most environmental benefit is achieved where recycled fibre is used to replace mechanical pulp since there are obvious benefits in terms of reduced energy consumption.
 This would be in products such as newsprint and SC papers.
 We also believe that recycled fibre is best produced as close as possible to large urban populations where the ‘urban forest’, as we call it, can provide a ready volume of recovered waste paper.
-For this reason most of our recycled fibre is produced and used at our mills in Germany and the UK, and is used in mechanical grade papers.
+For this reason most of our recycled fibre is produced and used at our mills in Germany in mechanical grade papers.
 We also use a limited amout of recycled fibre in our coated magazine grades and fine papers.